haoj-jianghao/polymer_top_build/README.md

 # Polymer GROMACS Builder

-This project wraps `polymer_from_oligomer.py` with a practical local web GUI.
-The browser page lets a user draw or paste a monomer, preview atom indices, mark the atoms that connect to the previous and next monomer, choose the hidden reference oligomer size and final polymer DP, then call the same Python backend used by the command line.
+This is a project that develops a polymer force field parameterization tools for molecular dynamics (MD) simulations using GROMACS.
+The program allows construction of GROMACS topology files (.top, .itp and .gro) for MD simulation of polymers taken a user input monomer structure.

+The program asks user to draw a monomer structure and assign the atoms for monomer-monomer connectivity, then the program would parameterize a small oligomer of user's choice.
+After the oligomer parameterization (using the Ambertools), the program would construct the polymer with length of user's choice using the oligomer parameters.

 The default workflow is now monomer-first: